Benjed/CH3mculator/README.md

 ![Preview Image for the CH3mculator](https://github.com/Benjed/CH3mculator/blob/master/calculator_preview.png)

 ## Settings ##
-To change the number of decimal places for all calculations, alter the "SiginificantFigure" in "appsettings.json".
+To change the number of decimal places for all calculations, alter the "SignificantFigure" in "appsettings.json".

 ## System Requirements ##
 - Windows operating system